gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###2.6.3
+* Improvement: Iris picker is now shown with the right CSS. probs @ikixxx
+* Fixed: Issue #179: Meta data not being saved on pages.

 ###2.6.2
 * Fixed: Since 2.6.1 there were some bugs and errors, regarding the saving and displaying of meta data.
 They are all fixed now.